 By utilizing the skincare renewal in January of 2011 as a good opportunity, we conducted initiatives such as follows:

-Clé de Peau Beauté places importance on connections with nature and society and delivers products that take into account the environment as well as product quality.
+Clé de Peau Beauté will continue placing importance on connections with nature and society and delivering products that take into account the environment as well as product quality.

 3D Pouch for Clé de Peau Beauté concentré illuminateur lotion and essence